txya900619/class-form-generator/README.md

 # Class Form Generator

-a tool which deploy on google apps script can auto generate group class signup form and feedback form.e
+a tool which deploy on google apps script can auto generate group class signup form and feedback form.

 ## How to use